About

 The resource already exists.
 It's not being monetized.

-Agricultural waste · Almond shells
+Agricultural waste · Tree Nut shells

-Forestry waste · Wood debris
+Forestry Residue · Wood debris

-Agricultural waste · Dairy manure
+Agricultural waste · LIVESTOCK manure

 Leadership